RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Nightly-Builds.md

 In https://nightlies.sqlitebrowser.org/latest you can find the automatic nightly builds for DB Browser for SQLite, made from our latest `master` branch source code on GitHub.
+This means that these builds include the latest developments and bug fixes, not yet released.
+Nightly builds are usually stable, but from time to time new bugs might appear, which aren't in the stable versions.

 Windows
 =======